Diseases of affluence: Main instances

-Except for the lower respiratory infections, all of them are non-communicable diseases.
-In 2016 WHO reported 56.9 million deaths worldwide, and more than half (54%), were due to the top causes of death previously mentioned.
+Seven of the main causes of death are non-communicable diseases.
+In 2019, WHO reported 55.4 million deaths worldwide, and more than half (55%) were due to the top causes of death previously mentioned.

 Causes

 Factors associated with the increase of these conditions and illnesses appear to be things that are a direct result of technological advances.
 They include: